awslabs/handwritten-text-recognition-for-apache-mxnet/README.md

-# Hand-writing OCR with MXNet Gluon
+# Handwritten Text Recognition (OCR) with MXNet Gluon

 These notebooks have been created by [Jonathan Chung](https://github.com/jonomon), as part of his internship as Applied Scientist @ Amazon AI, in collaboration with [Thomas Delteil](https://github.com/ThomasDelteil) who built the original prototype.